 - Electronic transcripts are accepted and are considered official if delivered securely through an organization authorized by your university and e-mailed directly to the Foundation.
 The Foundation accepts electronic transcripts from Transcript Network by Credentials Solutions, LLC; Transcript Services at Parchment; Credentials eScrip-Safe and from the National Student Clearinghouse.

-- D - Two letters of recommendation are required.
-Letters must be written on university letterhead and come from professors or teachers with whom you have studied recently.
-The Foundation can accept letters via USPS or via e-mail, however, recommendation letters must come directly from the professor or school office, not from the student.
+- D - Two confidential letters of recommendation are required.
+Letters must be written on university letterhead and come directly from professors or teachers with whom you have studied recently.
+The Foundation can accept letters via USPS or via e-mail, however, recommendation letters must come directly from the professor or school office.
+Recommendation letters will NOT be accepted from the student.
 A non-academic letter of recommendation will be accepted as an optional 3rd letter of support.
 The optional letter may be submitted on your behalf by an employer or supervisor, leader or officer of an organization with whom you are affiliated or other person who can speak to relevant activities, abilities and or suitability for scholarship funding.
-Recommenders who wish to submit letters via 3-mail are asked to save their recommendation letters as PAC22-Candidate's Last name-First name-LOR-Prof's Last name;
+Recommenders who wish to submit letters via 3-mail are asked to save their recommendation letters as PAC23-Candidate's Last name-First name-LOR-Prof's Last name;

 - F - Submit proof of Polish ancestry.
 Use copies of documents such as birth certificates, passports, naturalization papers and other official documents to trace your lineage to the ancestor who was born in Poland.
 Highlight relevant names and arrange documents in chronological order.
 Save all your documents to one file and save the file according to the file naming convention listed below.
 One line of descent is needed to prove Polish descent.
 If the above described documentation is not available, a letter from a prominent member of the community verifying your Polish ancestry will be accepted.
 Letters from relatives are not official documents and will not be accepted;